skaes/logjam-docker/README.md

 # logjam-docker

-A collection docker files and support scripts to build  and run a dockerized instance of logjam_app
+A collection of docker files and support scripts to build and run a dockerized instance of logjam_app